-We offer a specially-priced ticket to tour both The Mark Twain House and the Harriet Beecher Stowe House.
+If you wish to tour both The Mark Twain House and the Harriet Beecher Stowe House, a discount is available.
 Please click here for more information.

 Also, you can become a member, which includes free admission, by clicking here.

 Here are the ticket prices for admission to the musuem and a tour of the Mark Twain House: